OSGeo/PROJ/docs/source/operations/operations_computation.rst

 The last step is to filter and sort results in order of relevance.

-The filtering
+The filtering takes into account the following criteria to decide which operations must be retained or discarded:

-takes into account a minimum accuracy that the user might have expressed, an area of use on which the coordinate operation(s) must apply and if the absence of grids needed by some operations must result in discarding the operations.
+* a minimum accuracy that the user might have expressed,
+* an area of use on which the coordinate operation(s) must apply
+* if the absence of grids needed by an operation must result in discarding it.

+The sorting algorithm determines the order of relevance of the operations we got.
-The sorting algorithm is a set of heuristics.
-It is implement by the `operator ()` method of the SortFunction structure.
+A comparison function compares pair of operations to determine which of the two is the most releavant.
+This is implemented by the :cpp:func:`operator ()` method of the SortFunction structure.
-The following criteria are used in the following order (first listed, first applied):
+When comparing two operations, the following criteria are used.
+The tests are performed in the order they are listed below:

-* put at top operations that can be expressed as a PROJ instanciable operation (the database might list operations whose method is not (yet) implemented by PROJ)
+1. consider as more relevant an operation that can be expressed as a PROJ operation string (the database might list operations whose method is not (yet) implemented by PROJ)
-* put at top operations that do not have a synthetic ballpark vertical transformation (occurs when there is a geoid model)
+2. if both operations evaluate identically with respect to the above criterion, consider as more relevant an operation that does not include a synthetic ballpark vertical transformation (occurs when there is a geoid model).
-* put at top operations that do not have a synthetic ballpark horizontal tranformation
+3. if both operations evaluate identically with respect to the above criterion, consider as more relevant an operation that does not include a synthetic ballpark horizontal tranformation.
-* put at top operations that refer to shift grids that are locally available
+4. consider as more relevant an operation that refers to shift grids that are locally available.
-* put at top operations that refer to grids that are available in one of the proj-datumgrid packages, but not necessarily locally available
+5. consider as more relevant an operation that refers to grids that are available in one of the proj-datumgrid packages, but not necessarily locally available
-* put at top operations that have a known accuracy
+6. consider as more relevant an operation that has a known accuracy.
-* if two operations have unknown accuracy, then put at top the one that use grid if the other one does not (grid based operations are assumed to be more precise than operations relying on a few parameters)
+7. if two operations have unknown accuracy, consider as more relevant an operation that uses grid(s) if the other one does not (grid based operations are assumed to be more precise than operations relying on a few parameters)
-* put at top operations whose area of use is larger (note: the computation of the are of use is approximate, based on a bounding box)
+8. consider as more relevant an operation whose area of use is larger (note: the computation of the are of use is approximate, based on a bounding box)
-* put at top operations that have a better accuracy
+9. consider as more relevant an operation that has a better accuracy.
-* in case of same accuracy, put at top operations that do not use grids (operations that use only parameters will be faster)
+10. in case of same accuracy, consider as more relevant an operation that does not use grids (operations that use only parameters will be faster)
-* put at top operations that involve less transformation steps
+11. consider as more relevant an operation that involves less transformation steps
-* and for completness, if two operations are comparable given all the above criteria, put at first the one that has the shorter name, and if they have the same lengt, sort by lexicographic order (obviously completely arbitrary, but a sorting algorithm must be able to compare all entries)
+12. and for completness, if two operations are comparable given all the above criteria, consider as more relevant the one which has the shorter name, and if they have the same length, consider as more relevant the one whose name comes first in lexicographic order (obviously completely arbitrary, but a sorting algorithm must be able to compare all entries)

 Geodetic/geographic CRS to Geodetic/geographic CRS, without known identifiers
 -----------------------------------------------------------------------------